Landsborough

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-Landsborough's median income among taxpayers was $52,686 and average income stood at $64,035 in financial year 2022.
-These figures compare to Rest of Qld's median income of $50,780 and average income of $64,844 respectively.
-Based on Wage Price Index growth of 11.71% since financial year 2022, current estimates suggest approximately $58,856 for median income and $71,533 for average income as of March 2025.
-Census data shows household, family and personal incomes in Landsborough cluster around the 59th percentile nationally.
-Income brackets indicate that 39.9% of individuals (8,436) earn between $1,500 to $2,999 annually, consistent with broader metropolitan trends showing 31.7% in the same category.
-High housing costs consume 16.8% of income, yet strong earnings place disposable income at the 65th percentile nationally.
+Landsborough's median income among taxpayers was $52,686 in financial year 2022.
+The average income stood at $64,035 during the same period.
+These figures compare to Rest of Qld's median and average incomes of $50,780 and $64,844 respectively.
+Based on Wage Price Index growth of 13.99% from financial year 2022 to September 2025, current estimates for Landsborough would be approximately $60,057 (median) and $72,993 (average).
+Census data shows that household, family and personal incomes in Landsborough cluster around the 59th percentile nationally.
+The income bracket of $1,500 - 2,999 captures 39.9% of the community (8,555 individuals), which is consistent with broader trends across the metropolitan region showing 31.7% in the same category.
+High housing costs consume 16.8% of income.
+Despite this, strong earnings place disposable income at the 65th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income